adambudziak/grpez/README.md

 TODO examples

+### Interceptors are partially supported

+Fully supporting interceptors is difficult as they can access the RPC handler, and grpez uses a different implementation than plain gRPC.
+In general, you should prefer using grpez middlewares instead of interceptors, but for the migration process, it's probably useful to be able to just use what you already have.

+Reading `handler_call_details` is fully supported (see [example](tests/test_examples/test_interceptor.py)), and you don't need any changes to your interceptor to do it.
+If your interceptor changes the rpc_handler used for the call, or accesses some properties of it, then it's currently not supported by the lib, so file an issue.

 ### Classic Servicer classes are also supported

-If you have a servicer class that you want to include in grpez (for the migration period only, right?) then you can do it exactly the same way like you'd do it with a normal grpc server:
+If you have a servicer class that you want to include in grpez (for the migration period only, right?) then you can do it exactly the same way, like you'd do it with a normal grpc server:

 ```python
 app = grpez.Grpez(...)